 - You can’t watch Cat videos and Sip Coffee all day

-Thankfully, as a Freelancer (or Start Up Owner) you’re not bound by any of these conventional premises.
+Thankfully, as a Freelancer (or Start-Up Owner) you’re not bound by of these conventional premises.
 Because, well, you’re in charge.

 However, it’s important that you learn to build a guaranteed income.
 Because, you still have bills to pay, mouths to feed and coffee to buy.

 And, it is possible to guarantee yourself a monthly income, without ever having to worry about when a job is coming to an end.
 Or maybe you are unexpectedly fired.

 I’m going to show you how I and all of my coaching clients manage to do it month after month.

 In fact, I’m giving you the whole contents of my paid training course, because I’m just a swell guy (or, really like helping the StartUpBro’s community–you decide).